kube-rs/website/docs/controllers/intro.md

 ## The Reconciler

-The reconconciler is the part of the controller that ensures the world is up to date.
+The reconciler is the part of the controller that ensures the world is up to date.

-It takes the form of an `async fn` taking the object along with some context, and performs the alignment between the state of world and the `object`.
+It takes the form of an `async fn` taking the object along with some context, and performs the alignment between the state of the world and the `object`.

 In its simplest form, this is what a reconciler (that does nothing) looks like: